Attention! Following information only apply for direct current motors of the series BG and GR/G.

 The current required to produce the starting torque.
 For motors with electronics, the starting current may be higher than the permissible peak current.

-- Moment of inertia of rotor JR (gcm2)
+- Rotor moment of inertia JR (gcm2)

 The moment of inertia of the rotor is the factor that determines the dynamic properties of a motor.